Universal Credit: Criticism

 Whistleblowers maintain the system is badly designed, broken and glitches regularly lead to hardship for claimants.
 Hardship can involve delays in benefit payment lasting weeks or reduction in payment by hundreds of pounds below what a claimant is entitled to.
 A whistleblower said, "The IT system on which universal credit is built is so fundamentally broken and poorly designed that it guarantees severe problems with claims."
 He maintained the system is too complex and error prone, affecting payments, and correction was frequently slow.
 "In practical terms, it is not working the way it was intended and it is having an actively harmful effect on a huge number of claimants."
 Errors and delays add an average of three weeks to the official 35 day wait for a first payment forcing claimants into debt, rent arrears and to food banks.
 Campaigners fear the situation could worsen in 2019 when 3 million claimants are moved to the new system.
-The Department of Work and Pensions is accused of being defensive and insular.
+The Department for Work and Pensions is accused of being defensive and insular.
 One whistleblower said design problems existed due to failure to understand what claimants need, particularly when they do not have digital skills or internet access.
 He said, "We are punishing claimants for not understanding a system that is not built with them in mind."

 In October 2018, former Prime Minister Sir John Major warned against Universal Credit being introduced "too soon and in the wrong circumstances".
 Major argued that people who faced losing out in the short term had to be protected, "or you run into the sort of problems the Conservative Party ran into with the poll tax in the late 1980s".

 A report by Bright Blue, funded by Trust for London, recommended that several changes be made to the Universal Credit system.
 These changes included introducing a Universal Credit app, offering all new Universal Claimants a one off "helping hand" payment to avoid the five week waiting period and entering claimants who consistently meet conditions around job seeking into a monthly lottery.